shishenyxx/PASM/README.md

 ### Snakemake pipelines:

-A [Snakemake pipeline](https://github.com/shishenyxx/PASM/tree/master/Snakemake_pipeline) with exact binomial CIs and detailed annotations was implemented by Xin Xu and Xiaoxu Yang, supervised by Martin Breuss.
+A [Snakemake pipeline](https://github.com/shishenyxx/PASM/tree/master/Snakemake_pipeline) with exact binomial CIs and detailed annotations was implemented by Xin Xu and Xiaoxu Yang, with great input form Martin Breuss.
 (2019-08-12)